-Lilac Lemon Cupcakes – a moist lemony cupcake with a floral backtone, brushed in lilac syrup and topped with a lilac cream cheese frosting.
-It’s early Summer in one cupcake.
+Lilac Lemon Cupcakes - a moist lemony cupcake with a floral back note, brushed in lilac syrup and topped with a lilac cream cheese frosting.
+It's early Summer in one cupcake.
 These Lilac Lemon Cupcakes do not have an overpowering lilac taste, but just a nice hint of something floral.

 And if floral is your thing, then you have come to the right girl.
-I love use flowers in cooking and baking and have used it in savory recipes like this strawberry arugula salad (lavender), and in drinks like this elderflower cordial and lavender bee’s knees, hibiscus iced tea and elderflower lemon sorbet.
-It can also be used in baking like these cupcakes!
+I love use flowers in cooking and baking and have used it in savory recipes like this strawberry arugula salad (lavender).

 The pretty lilacs just stood there, blossoming, yet getting old and unused.
 The lilac season is pretty short, and I've seen tons of lilacs and lilac recipes online lately, and I just wanted my lilacs to take part in it.